-lt was OK. lt was really good. lt was great.
+It was OK.
+It was really good.
+It was great.

 a.
-The information that I learned \odot :)
+The information that I learned

 b.
-The way the training was organized \bigcirc
+The way the training was organized

 c.
-The activities \odot
+The activities

 What is one thing you learned today?

 Based on what you learned today, what is one thing that you are going to do to take more control of your money?